 The other option is to send products in to an Amazon warehouse and they will store the products for you and ship them out when customers make an order.
 This is called Fulfilled by Amazon (FBA).

 My preferred method is Amazon FBA but of course, it comes with additional costs and it may not make sense if you are simply flipping one or two products here and there.
+You can also enlist the services of a third party Amazon FBA prep center service to handle your shipments, so you don't even need to touch the products that you source.

 Obviously both of these methods involve listing and selling products on Amazon, which requires an Amazon seller account.